Types of Available Aid

 When all loan requirements are complete, funds arrive via Electronic Fund Transfer (EFT) and are applied directly to your LMU student account in two even disbursements.
 The first disbursement in the fall semester and the second disbursement in the spring semester.

-We will report information about your loan to nationwide consumer reporting agencies (credit bureaus) and the National Student Loan Data System (NSLDS) on a regular basis.
-This information will include the disbursement dates, amount, and repayment status of your loan (for example, whether you are current or delinquent in making payments).
-If you default on a loan, we will report this to nationwide consumer reporting agencies.
-Your loan will be identified as an education loan.
-Schools may access information in NSLDS for specific purposes that we authorize.
+Financial Aid reports information about your loan to nationwide consumer reporting agencies (credit bureaus) and the National Student Loan Data System (NSLDS) on a regular basis.
+This information will include the disbursement dates, amount, and repayment status of your loan.

 If you are denied a graduate PLUS loan you can attempt to secure funding through one of the options detailed below, even though you have received a PLUS denial.